Sue Gray, Baroness Gray of Tottenham: Departure from the Civil Service

 In March 2023, it was reported that Sir Keir Starmer, leader of the Labour Party and the Leader of the Opposition, was considering appointing Gray as his chief of staff.
 Gray resigned from her post as Cabinet Office Second Permanent Secretary and left the Civil Service.
 Gray started her role as Starmer's chief of staff on 4 September 2023 and formally joined the Labour Party in November 2023.

-Her appointment was subject to the approval of the Advisory Committee on Business Appointments and ultimately the then prime minister Rishi Sunak, who could have blocked the appointment.
+Her appointment was subject to the approval of the Advisory Committee on Business Appointments (ACOBA) and ultimately the prime minister, Rishi Sunak, who could have blocked the appointment.
 It was Gray's first party political role.

 Following her resignation and her prospective employment within the Labour Party, some Conservative MPs criticised Gray: MP Alex Stafford told the BBC that Gray's appointment "undermines the work that she's done and undermines the civil service."
 Nadine Dorries questioned her ability to act impartially in her role as author of the Partygate report.
 By contrast former minister Francis Maude stated he had not the "slightest reason to question either her integrity or her political impartiality" and Bob Kerslake, former head of the civil service, stated he could not see a problem with the appointment given "the role is as much an organising one as a political one" and noted that Jonathan Powell and Ed Llewellyn, Tony Blair's and David Cameron's chiefs of staff respectively, were both previously employed in the civil service.

 In June 2023, the Advisory Committee on Business Appointments recommended a six-month break from the date of Gray's resignation, meaning she could work for the Labour Party from September 2023.
-In July 2023, a Cabinet Office probe found that Gray had broken civil service code with regard to her talks with the Labour Party.
+In July 2023, a Cabinet Office probe found that Gray had broken the civil service code with regard to her talks with the Labour Party.

 Downing Street Chief of Staff

-Following the Labour Party's victory in the 2024 general election and Keir Starmer's ascension to the office of prime minister, Gray became his Downing Street Chief of Staff.
+Following Labour's victory in the 2024 general election and Keir Starmer becoming prime minister, Gray became his Downing Street Chief of Staff.

 Rumours reported by The Guardian alleged that she adopted a "micromanagerial" leadership style with substantial control over ministerial and special adviser appointments, and had "extraordinary" control over access to Starmer and his agenda.
-But the allegations were contested, and emerged in the context of conflicting briefings from allies of Gray and Morgan McSweeney.
+The allegations were contested and emerged in the context of conflicting briefings from allies of Gray and Morgan McSweeney.

 She received a salary of £170,000, £3,000 more than the prime minister, and more than any cabinet minister.

-On 6 October 2024, Gray resigned as Downing Street chief of staff, citing the "intense commentary" around her position risking becoming a "distraction" to the government.
-Immediately after, her appointment as Envoy to the Prime Minister for the Nations and Regions was announced.
+On 6 October 2024, Gray resigned as chief of staff, citing the "intense commentary" around her position risking becoming a distraction to the government.
+Immediately afterwards, her appointment as Envoy to the Prime Minister for the Nations and Regions was announced.
 In November 2024 it was confirmed Gray would not be assuming the role.